 Plans under way for 9th Biennial Diaspora Conference

-KINGSTON, Jamaica — The Ministry of Foreign Affairs and Foreign Trade says plans are underway for the ninth staging of the Biennial Diaspora Virtual Conference from June 16 to 18.
+PLANS are in progress for the staging of the Ninth Biennial Diaspora Virtual Conference from June 16 to 18.

-He noted that the event will be virtual because of the COVID-19 pandemic.
+He said it will be a virtual staging in light of the ongoing impact of the coronavirus pandemic.

-“We anticipate a rich programme, vibrant speakers, robust discussions and participation from Jamaicans at home and abroad for the signature event,” he said, while addressing a virtual press conference recently.
+“We anticipate a rich programme, vibrant speakers, robust discussions and participation from Jamaicans at home and abroad for the signature event,” Campbell told a recent press conference.

-Campbell noted that the biennial conference, held since 2004, is part of measures to strengthen relations between Jamaica and its diaspora.
+He said the biennial conference, held since 2004, is part of measures to strengthen relations between Jamaica and its Diaspora.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login